Fansesi/mysite/content/english/post/eucys_travel/index.md

 ---
-title: Travel Test
+title: EUCYS Competition
-description: Traveling to Brussels
+description: I've selected for EUCYS by TÜBİTAK and attended the competition which held in Brussels.
 slug: travel
 date: 2024-07-14 00:00:00+0000
 categories: